vkopsachilis/WoDSpatialClassRecommender/README.md

 - Research Papers: Papers that describe analytically the implemented methodology

-The Online tool* is available at http://geo-aegean.aegean.gr:8080/WoDSpatialClassRecommender/
+An Online tool in Development Mode is available at http://geo-aegean.aegean.gr:8080/WoDSpatialClassRecommender/
-* Development Mode